hassan-byt0/Hassan-byt0-/README.md

     ABOUT ME
 </h2>

-I'm a Front End Developer who loves building websites and a ML Engineer driven by data, algorithms and providing analytical business solutions.
+I'm a Data Scientist with a passion towards Deep Learning and Natural Language Processing and working with research projects on these domains.
+I have previously worked with a lot of analytics projects with a strong foundation of Machine Learning algorithms and Data Analytics with proficiency in Python, R, SQL, Tableau.

+I also possess skills in Web Development and UI/UX design which serve as my secondary interest.
+I have created 3-4 websites as personal/freelance projects with React JS and designed web/app prototypes using Figma.
+I would love to expand my knowledge further in Flask development for creating AI based products to be used by businesses.

 I'm pursuing my BTech in Electronics and Communication from D.J.
-Sanghvi College of Engineering.
+Sanghvi College of Engineering graduating in May 2024.

 Feel free to reach out to me through any of my social handles mentioned!